-Meeting Time and Place: Your guide(s) will meet you at 5 p.m. on Day 1 of your trip in the lobby of the Centrum Hotel.
+Meeting Time and Place: Your guide(s) will meet you at 5 p.m. on Day 1 of your trip in the lobby of the Alda Hotel in downtown Reykjavik.

 Departure Time and Place: Your guides will provide a drop-off at the Keflavík International Airport by 2:30 p.m. on the last day of the trip.
 Please plan departing flights accordingly, taking into account the required check-in time for international flights.
 If you do not wish to depart on the final day, you can ride with the other guests from the Blue Lagoon, to the airport, and then back to Reykjavik, or you may wish to depart the Blue Lagoon at your leisure and return to Reykjavik independently by taxi or the Flybus.